nicolasduminil/50-shades-of-rest/README.md

 of 1 is armed.
 It will be decremented by both `completed()` and `failed()` methods, such that, by using the `await()` function, we can wait the end of the worker thread, before exiting the main one.

+This new design of our asynchronous consumer is non-blocking because, instead of using the polling, like we did in the previous example, it uses an instance of `InvocationCallback` interface whose `completed(...)` method is automatically triggered when the operation is terminated.
+Hence, the consumer doesn't have to wait anymore for the end of the operation.

+However, you might wonder how come this consumer is non-blocking since it does a `lactch.await(...)` statement, which is blocking, of course ?
+Well, don't forget that our consumer isn't a real one but an integration test.
+The consumer itself, i.e. the HTTP client, is non-blocking because the HTTP request is handled asynchronously by the JAX-RS client's thread pool and, consequently, the call returns immediately, allowing the thread to do other work.
+The blocking part occurs only when we need the result.
+So, the consumer itself is non-blocking and the waiting for results, via `latch.await(...)`, is used only in our test scenario.
+In a real case we wouldn't call `getResponse(...)` at all but handle everything in the `completed(...)` callback method.

+In conclusion, while our current implementation includes a blocking call in `getResponse()`, it's primarily for testing purposes.
+The underlying client remains non-blocking, and in production use, we would typically avoid the blocking call altogether.

 ### Java 8: Asynchronously invoking REST services